 Where will I eat and sleep?

 Students are responsible for researching and booking their own lodging.
-There are a number of lodging options within walking distance to the event location.
+There are also a number of other lodging options within walking distance to the event location.
 Students are encouraged to research these options online.
 Lunch will be included as part of the program.
 Students are responsible for their own breakfast and dinner.